Your COVID-19 questions, answered Live

 The official guidance from health care professionals is that older adults avoid contact with children during the COVID-19 outbreak.

-A new study found that 13 percent of children with confirmed cases of COVID-19 didn't show symptoms and public health officials say your risk of severe illness from this infection goes up significantly after age 50.
+A study found that 13 percent of children with confirmed cases of COVID-19 didn't show symptoms and public health officials say your risk of severe illness from this infection goes up significantly after age 50.

 "We want to minimize the risk of that child passing on disease to their grandparents, who are at increased risk," Sean Morrison, a geriatrician with Mount Sinai Health System in New York told NPR.